-Reporting to the Deputy Minister, Community Government & Services (CGS), the Assistant Deputy Minister, Local Government is accountable for the effective and efficient implementation of policy framework, technical support, recreational initiatives and all capital initiatives for regional offices and for all 25 communities to assist in delivering programs and services essential to positive community life and to provide a safe, healthy environment for community residents.
-The ADM, Local Government will work within a legislative and policy framework in accordance with Government of Nunavut Acts, the Cities, Towns and Villages Act, the Hamlets Act, the Charter Communities Act, the Nunavut Territories Act and other territorial legislation enforced by CGS.
+Based in Rankin Inlet, NU, and reporting to the Deputy Minister of Community and Government Services (CGS), you will be accountable for the effective implementation of a policy framework, technical support, recreational initiatives and all capital initiatives for regional offices and all 25 municipalities across Nunavut.
+Your objective is twofold: to assist them in delivering programs and services (primarily in financial health) essential to good community life; and to provide a safe, healthy environment for community residents.